-NECESSITY, FUNCTION, AND CONFORMITY: KRS 324A.035(3) requires the board to establish by administrative regulation requirements for continuing education for appraisers.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 324A.015(1) and 324A.020 authorize the board to promulgate administrative regulations and perform functions and duties necessary to carry out the provisions of KRS 324A.010 to 324A.090.
+KRS 324A.035(3) requires the board to establish by administrative regulation requirements for continuing education for appraisers.
 Title XI of the Financial Institutions Reform, Recovery and Enforcement Act of 1989, 12 U.S.C.
 3331-3351, establishes requirements for the renewal of certification or licensure of appraisers of real property in federally related transactions.
 This administrative regulation establishes the continuing education requirements for appraisers.

 Section 1.
 Continuing Education: Number of Hours Required.
-(1) Certified general real property appraisers, certified residential real property appraisers, licensed real property appraisers, and associate real property appraisers shall:
+(1) A certified general real property appraiser, a certified residential real property appraiser, a licensed real property appraiser, and an associate real property appraiser shall:

-(a) Complete fourteen (14) hours of approved continuing education each license year prior to May 16 of the current renewal year; and
+(a) Complete fourteen (14) hours of board approved continuing education, pursuant to 12 U.S.C.
+1116 and 3345, each license year prior to May 16 of the current renewal year; and

 (b) Submit to the board proof of course completion prior to May 31 of the current renewal year.

-(2) Non-compliance with either of the requirements specified in this section shall cause the applicant’s renewal application to be deemed to be late, which shall result in a $200 late fee for renewal.
+(2) Noncompliance with either of the requirements specified in this section shall cause the applicant’s renewal application to be late, which shall result in a $200 late fee for renewal.

 Section 2.
 Continuing Education.
-(1) Continuing education credit may be granted.
+(1) Continuing education credit may be granted by the board.
 If granted, continuing education credit shall be for: